 Alicia demonstrated a handful of the products in the Rockton Software arsenal.
 I don’t have any clients using Rockton’s products myself, so I wanted to sit in, as I know they are very useful tools and wanted to see for myself what more of them are capable of.

-- Smartfill looks fantastic.
-It’s designed to make lookups easier to find things by searching on various fields at once, and being able to edit what is visible in the lookup windows.
-Type something in, tab off the field, a new Rockton lookup window appears with the results that are close to what you searched for.
-If there is only one result, it simply fills in that ID for you (account, vendor, anything).
+• Smartfill looks fantastic.
+It’s designed to make lookups easier to find things by searching on various fields at once and being able to edit what is visible in the lookup windows.
+Type something in, tab off the field, a new Rockton lookup window appears with the results that are close to what users searched for.
+If there is only one result, it simply fills in that ID (account, vendor, anything).

-- Auditor is an audit tracking tool where you can do field specific audits, silently or with tracking of reasons enabled of things that happen to your data whether within or behind the scenes in SQL directly.
+• Auditor is an audit tracking tool where admins can do field-specific audits, silently or with tracking of reasons enabled of things that happen to the data whether within or behind the scenes in SQL directly.
 It works in both the web client and the desktop client.

 Session 3 – From GP User to GP Superhero in under an hour – Amber Bell

-Amber was taking over the reigns of Mark Polino’s famous 50 tips in 50 minutes sessions over the years.
+Amber was taking over the reins of Mark Polino’s famous 50 tips in 50-minute sessions over the years.
 While Amber’s session contained fewer tips, she enthusiastically presented various tips including demos and did a fantastic job of adding at least one new thing to everyone’s arsenal while doing so!

 Session 4 – Don’t Check that Box – Leslie Vail